 In addition to executing actions specified in autorun.inf files, Windows asks what to do next after you insert a movie disc (Video DVD, Video CD, etc) or an audio disc.

-Windows XP and Vista users should apply an update that prevents launching programs automatically from removable and network drives (links are later in the article).
+Windows XP and Vista users should first apply an update that prevents launching programs automatically from removable and network drives (links are provided later in the article).
 If Windows Update is properly configured, the patch should already be applied.